MorrisseyLab/DeCryptICS/README.md

 * TensorFlow / Keras
 * ~~PyVips~~

 We are aiming to roll these dependencies into a Conda package alongside the DeCryptICS tool.
-(GPU drivers and CUDA/CUDNN need to be installed separately, see install\_instructions.txt.)
+(GPU drivers and CUDA/CUDNN need to be installed separately.)

 ---